net-cat/regfox-printegration/README.md

 * Running `frontend.py` will make no attempt to populate your cache.
 * Running with a `:memory:` database will probably not work very well.
 (This is TODO, like a lot of other things.)

+# License

+This software is Copyright (c) 2019 [net-cat](https://github.com/net-cat) and is distributed under the GNU General Public License version 3.0

+The `LiberationSansNarrow-Regular.ttf` font is Copyright (c) 2012 Red Hat, Inc and is distributed under the SIL Open Font License.